 There's so much to do downtown — with a different vibe than Fourth Avenue — see a show at the Rialto Theatre and enjoy the nightlife.

-Couldn't make it to last year's festival?
-Tucson Meet Yourself returns later this year with more food and fun.
+Tucson Meet Yourself returns soon (Oct.
+13-15) with more food and fun.
 Don't miss out.

 *Pro tip: The locals call it Tucson Eat Yourself.

-Paint your face and join the community as they make their way through Tucson in remembrance of all the people lost.
+Paint your face and join the community as they make their way through Tucson remembering all the people lost.
 The All Souls Procession returns in November.

 Enjoy the peace and quiet or take someone up for a romantic evening.

 We take the rodeo seriously, so seriously that Tucson schools give younger kids a few days off.
 You should definitely see it at least once.
-The rodeo returns on Feb.
-18, 2017 until Feb.
-26, 2017.
+The rodeo returns next spring.

 Tucson is recognized for having amazing food.
-Don't miss out.
+You'll want to eat it all.

 Any local is going to tell you to do this right away.
 Why?
 They're amazing and no one else has them.
 You can also take your eegee's drink to the next level with our simple tricks.